moodyhunter/MOS/docs/configure/cmdline.md

 ---
-title: Kernel Command Line Options
+title: Kernel Command Line
+order: -2
+tags: [configure, cmdline]
 ---

 A `cmdline` is a argv-like string that's passed to the kernel by the bootloader.